vanajac/fashion_mnist/README.md

 Dataset can be downloaded from https://www.kaggle.com/zalando-research/fashionmnist

-The model is asequential with 2 Dense and 2 Dropout layers.
+This model is a simple sequential model with 2 Dense and 2 Dropout layers.

 Necessary Libraires or packages are:-
 - TensorFlow